 Syalay Khema Kari

-She met the Buddhism in 28 years old.
+She became Buddhist at 28 years old.

 She received the first temporary order in January 2005 (at Shwe Oo min) for 4 months.
 Then she decided to come home for a period of reflection.
 Returning to Myamar, she was re-ordered for one year at Mon Le Tawya.
 She would follow a moment of profound reflection while she kept precepts as lay woman and continued a searching path in India, out of Buddhist monastic life, as a hermit.

 In 2010 she returned to Myanmar and she was ordered last time in February 2010 (at Shwe Oo min).